Skip to Content

 Resources for Veterans

-Questions about VA health care eligibility and compensation
+VA health care eligibility and services

 There is no requirement that VA become your exclusive provider of care.
 If you are a Veteran who is receiving care from both VA and a local provider, it is important for your health and safety that your care is coordinated, resulting in one treatment plan (co-managed care).
 If you have other forms of health care coverage (like a private insurance plan, Medicare, Medicaid, or TRICARE), you can use VA health care benefits along with these plans.
 Learn more about how VA works with other health insurance.

 Even if you have other insurance, you may be eligible for low- or zero-cost care through VA.
 We also offer coverage for health care services that aren't typically covered by private health insurance such as acupuncture, biofeedback, chiropractic care, mindfulness, Tai Chi and Qi Gung, yoga, movement groups, and a Whole Health consult.
-To learn more about the benefits available through VA focused on improving health and wellness, visit SFVAHCS' Whole Health Offerings
+To learn more about the benefits available through VA focused on improving health and wellness, visit SFVAHCS' Whole Health Offerings.

 Whether or not you’ll need to pay copays—and how much you’ll pay—depends on which of our 8 priority groups we assign you to when you enroll in VA health care.
 Learn more about priority groups.